Sale and Assignment of LLC Membership Interests

 Covenants and Agreements of the Parties

-Recourse by Assignee Upon Occurrence of Specified Conditions
+Recourse by Assignee upon Occurrence of Specified Conditions

-In the case of assignments of LLC interest, the assignment could provide that, upon occurrence of certain conditions, the assignee would have the right to re-convey the membership interest and receive return of all or part of the consideration.
+The option for some form of limited or conditional recourse may be included in any assignment of interest.
+In the case of an LLC membership interest, the assignment could provide that, upon occurrence of certain conditions, the assignee would have the right to re-convey the membership interest and receive return of all or part of the consideration.
 Examples of such conditions would be any adverse event—a negative outcome in a pending lawsuit or zoning proceeding; condemnation of certain LLC property; failure of a pending joint venture; or the discovery that any representations or warranties of assignor were materially false or deceptive when made.
 The availability of a recourse mechanism is generally time-limited, say for 90 days after closing.
+Some assignments might also refer to this recourse mechanism as a right to rescind.

 Mutual Indemnity